th2-net/remotehand/README.md

 Instead of `Click` this action checks state of the checkbox before clicking.

-If `checked` = true and checkbox is checked action will not click to element.
+If `checked` = "true" and checkbox is checked action will not click to element.

-You can clear checkbox using `checked` = false (n, no, f, 0, -).
-Default value is true (y, yes, t, 1, +).
+You can clear checkbox using `checked` = "false".
+Default value is "true".

 ### SendKeys
 ```
 #action,#wait,#locator,#matcher,#text,#wait2,#locator2,#matcher2,#text2,#canBeDisabled,#clear,#checkInput,#needClick
-SendKeys,5,locator,matcher,text,5,locator2,matcher2,text2,yes,yes,no,no
+SendKeys,5,locator,matcher,text,5,locator2,matcher2,text2,true,true,false,false
 ```

 Optionally waits `wait` seconds for element specified by `matcher` and sends keys to it, inputting `text`.
 Element is found using `locator`.